Visual pun

 European heraldry contains the technique of canting arms, which can be considered punning.

-Visual puns in heraldry
+In heraldry

-Visual puns on the bearer's name are used extensively as forms of heraldic expression, they are called canting arms.
-They have been used for centuries across Europe and have even been used recently by members of the British royal family, such as on the arms of Queen Elizabeth, the Queen Mother and of Princess Beatrice of York.
+Visual puns on the bearer's name are used extensively as forms of heraldic expression.
+These are called canting arms.
+They have been used for centuries across Europe and have also been used recently by members of the British royal family, such as on the arms of Queen Elizabeth, the Queen Mother and of Princess Beatrice of York.
 The arms of U.S. Presidents Theodore Roosevelt and Dwight D. Eisenhower are also canting.